Your search for property ends here - Buy, Rent, Sell - Housing.com

 Stamp duty and registration charges in MP

-Different ways to pay stamp duty in MP
+What are the different ways to pay stamp duty in Madhya Pradesh?

 You can choose to pay the stamp duty, either by going to the sub-registrar’s office and directly paying it in person, or via e-stamping or franking.